 How can I check if there is park reservation availability for my travel dates?

 Before you buy tickets or make your vacation plans, you should always check to see whether Disneyland has reservation availability for the days you plan to travel.
-If you’re booking far in advance, it is unlikely to be a problem.
+If you’re booking in advance, it is unlikely to be a problem.
 If you are booking a last minute trip or a highly popular holiday you might run into issues.

 You can check park availability using this link.
 As mentioned above, there are two separate calendars for 1 park per day park tickets vs. park hopper tickets - and these calendars can diverge and have different availability (see advanced tips below).